 If previously undiscovered archeological remains are found during construction, CSX shall cease work and immediately contact the SHPO to initiate the appropriate Section 106 process.

 5.3.2 Specific Mitigation Measures

-In addition to the general mitigation measures identified above, SEA recommends that the Board impose the following specific mitigation measure in any decision approving the construction of the proposed rail line connection in Crestline, Ohio.
+SEA recommends no specific mitigation measures for the construction of the proposed rail connection in Sidney, Ohio.